jacobkoziej/etc-portage/README.md

-# etc
+# etc-portage

-This is a personal repository for my configuration files found under `/etc`
+This is a personal repository for my Portage configuration.

 Copyright (C) 2021-2022  Jacob Koziej [`<jacobkoziej@gmail.com>`]